 Litigation

-Katy Probate & Guardianship Litigation Lawyers
+Katy Probate Litigation Attorney & Guardianship Lawyers

 Seasoned Litigation Attorneys Serving Tomball And Beyond

-Ideally, probate and guardianship matters will resolve quickly and amicably, benefitting all involved.
+Ideally, probate and guardianship matters will resolve quickly and amicably, benefiting all involved.
 However, this is not always the case, as some people may have understandable reasons for contesting the probate process or the appointment of guardianship.
 When this happens, you can count on Theander & Grimes, PLLC to be there to represent you and protect your best interests.

 Reasons Why Probate & Guardianship Cases Reach Litigation

 When a case reaches litigation, it means that two opposing parties in a legal dispute or process could not reach a compromise or agreement.
 The court will have to intervene to make a final choice on the matter, either through a judge’s ruling or the verdict of a jury.
+Understanding the causes behind probate and guardianship disputes is crucial in preparing for successful resolution, whether through negotiation or litigation.

 Why probate might end up contested and in need of probate litigation: